Ceddy18/Election-CountDown/README.md

 # Election-CountDown
-Elections are just about the corners and I decided to create this intuitive countdown.
+Elections are just about the corner and I decided to create this intuitive countdown.